KazKozDev/deepchain-refinement/README.md

 <p align="center">DeepChain is a Python-based system that automatically applies refinement techniques to LLM.</p>
 <p align="center">One input.
 Three iterations.</p>

-The tool helps engineers visualize how each refinement prompts enhances the quality and depth of LLM outputs.
+The tool helps engineers visualize how refinement prompts enhances the quality and depth of LLM outputs.
 The project is of practical value to developers working with language models and users.

 DeepChain uses a structured, three-stage refinement pipeline.
 It begins with basic analysis, which performs initial prompt processing and baseline generation.
 The second stage, detailed refinement, adds context-aware improvements, intent analysis, and fact verification.
 Finally, comprehensive synthesis integrates and cross-validates information from previous stages into a consistent, in-depth result.